rapid7/insightconnect-plugins/cortex/help.md

 Use Cortex within an automation workflow to analyze files using hundreds of analyzers to help determine if they are malicious or safe.

-* 1.0.1 - New spec and help.md format for the Hub
 Note: This plugin utilizes the older unauthenticated [Cortex v1 API](https://github.com/CERT-BDF/CortexDocs/tree/master/api) via [cortex4py](https://pypi.python.org/pypi/cortex4py/1.0.0) and [requests](http://www.python-requests.org/).
 For users of Cortex 3.1.0+ please use the newer plugin, Cortex v2, which supports authentication.